Jackbuthesuck/Controller-Wrapper-For-Sentakki/README.md

 ## Usage

-1. Connect your XInput controller (Xbox controller)
+1. Connect your controller (XInput or DirectInput)
-2. Run the executable: `build/bin/Release/ControllerToMaimai.exe`
+2. Run the executable: `ControllerToMaimai.exe`
 3. The program will auto-detect your controller and show a debug window
 4. Use the left and right shoulder buttons (LB/RB) to activate radial menus
 5. Move the joysticks to select different keys (1-8)